Programming-SBCG853-Cohort2/learning-linux-PMuchina/README.md

 ## ls -1/

 For every unix command, we have a manual that helps us understand how all the options function.
 To access this, we use the man command.
+To navigate through the man, use space to scroll down, b to go back and q to quit.
 ## man ls
 ## man cd
 ## man man *(even the man command has a manual)*